Chronic myeloid leukaemia (CML)

-If you have a different treatment, your doctor or nurse will tell you how often you will have appointments.
+If you have another type of treatment, your doctor or nurse will tell you how often you will have appointments.

-Most people with CML live a normal life-span.
+Most people with CML live a normal lifespan.
 To help you stay as well as possible, you may want to make changes to your lifestyle.
-Even if you had a healthy lifestyle before your diagnosis, you may want to focus more on making the most of your health.
+Even if you had a healthy lifestyle before your diagnosis, you may want to make the most of your health.

 A healthy lifestyle does not have to be difficult or expensive.
 It is about making small changes to the way you live.
 This will improve your health and sense of well-being.
 It will also lower your risk of getting other illnesses and some other cancers.

-Understanding more about CML and its treatment can help you cope.
-It means you can discuss treatment, tests and check-ups with your doctors and nurses, and be involved in making decisions.
-This can make you feel more confident and give you back a feeling of control.
+Understanding more about CML and its treatment can also help you cope.
+This means you can discuss treatment, tests and check-ups with your doctors and nurses.
+It also means you can be involved in making decisions.
+This can make you feel more confident and more in control.
 Here are some things to consider:

 Get involved in your healthcare

 This includes taking your medicines as prescribed and always going to your hospital appointments.
-If you have any problems or notice any new symptoms between your appointments, let your doctor know as soon as possible.
+If you have any problems or notice any new symptoms between your appointments, tell your doctor as soon as possible.

 Self-help and support groups

 There are online support groups, social networking sites, forums, chat rooms and blogs for people affected by leukaemia.
 You can use these to ask questions and share your experience.
-You can find details of our Online Community below.
+You can also visit our Online Community.